 Here’s a quick synopsis if you’re too lazy to click over:

 Ralph Lauren Turret Stair paint from Home Depot (done ALL wrong BTW before I knew anything about paint).
 Great color and killed me when they quit carrying it.
 I was so proud of those cabinets for years.
 They held up really well until I tried to touch up some small spots for a film spot some friends shot about concrete countertops.
 I had to use a different brand tinted to match- it chemically changed the paint and they were never the same.
-No biggie though- it’s just paint, I can fix it.
+No biggie though- it’s just paint, I can fix that.

-There was a space in the kitchen that we had purposefully left an overhang to the counter top to add a bookshelf.
-My intent had always been to put one in and when we decided to move, I thought it was the perfect time to do it… because working hard to let someone else enjoy it somehow makes sense when you’re reading a house to move.
+When the granite countertops were installed there was a space we had purposefully left an overhang to add a bookshelf at a later time.
+My intent had always been to build one and when we decided to move, I thought it was the perfect time to do it… because working hard to let someone else enjoy it somehow makes sense when you’re readying a house to move.

 I added a center shelf and re-trimmed out the bottom with new shoe moulding so everything lined up flush.